 - In some companies, the bottlenecks are bureaucracy, process, standards, and policies.

 - In other companies, they are people or departments that are already overworked and over-capacity (they often can be spotted because they already have a backlog of work in their inboxes).

 If you could bring your bottlenecks to our attention, and tell us how you currently navigate them, then we can hit the ground running, and help you to further increase your velocity.

 There are two levels:

 - On one level, we are growing your profits.

 - But, also, we want to help you become one of the fastest, most sophisticated teams.
 Many of our clients say the most significant thing we provide for them is to instill a culture of testing.
 We haven’t only grown their businesses.
 We have changed the way they operate.

 Element 4: The decision-makers and doers are both involved

 A successful team must contain the people who have the authority to make decisions, so they can remove bottlenecks as they come up.

 But it must also contain the doers—all the people who are going to be doing the work.
 Those people know what’s happening, and why it’s happening.

 It’s essential that we understand anyone’s objections or issues, because things happen much faster when everyone’s pulling in the same direction.
 The difference is huge: 1+1+1=3, but 1+1-1=1.
-So if there’s anyone in your team who isn’t won over about the goal of this project, who has doubts about any aspects of the project, please let us know—don’t let it go ignored.
+So if there’s anyone in your team who isn’t won over or who has doubts, please let us know—don’t let it go ignored.
 Also, we don’t like to tread on anyone’s toes, so let us know if there are any potential conflicts of interest we need to bear in mind.